minity-script/minity/docs/syntax/bossbar.md

 bossbar timer visible = true
 ````

-Numeric bossbar properties (value,max and visible) can be used both as left-hand and right-hand values in assignment statements:
+Numeric bossbar properties (value, max and visible) can be used both as left-hand and right-hand values in assignment statements:

 ````minity
 var $current_value = bossbar timer value